Mak2006/spring-labs/General/Java Lambdas.md

 # Java Lambdas
 1. Introduced in Java 8.
 2. Lambda is inline function definition and call to itself.
+This is treating code / method like data.
 3. Lambda is defined by the `->`.
 Method references by operator `::`
 4. Two new packages are added `iava.util.function` and `java.util.streams`
 5. Syntax - *(lamba  argumeents)* ->*(lambda body)*